-Click on the name below to learn more about the companies and organizations that support the work of the Food Bank.
-And find out how your company can get involved.
+Learn more about the companies and organizations that support the work of the Food Bank, and find out how your company can get involved.

 Thank you to our friends at United Healthcare, for their generous donation of $15,000 to support the creation of Meals4Kids boxes.
 Distributed through community organizations and food pantries, shelf-stable Meals4Kids boxes are designed to provide supplemental, kid-friendly food boxes to families in need.
 We’re so grateful for United Healthcare’s support!

 The Food Bank is grateful to Coca-Cola Beverages Northeast for their $5,000 donation in honor of Providence College Men’s Basketball Coach, Ed Cooley.
 Cooley recently spoke at Coca-Cola and designated the Rhode Island Community Food Bank as his charity of choice for a contribution.
 Cooley is a popular motivational speaker, sharing his upbringing in South Providence, where many times there wasn’t enough food, and how these challenges formed him into the success he is today.
 Coca-Cola aims to give back to the community, delivering on their promise to live their values by investing in their people, focusing on their customers and championing the communities they are fortunate to serve.